 You could use their talents to detect latent demand, create a proof of concept, and a minimum viable product (MVP).
 While they could use your expertise to scale their business operation.

 Start by providing seed funds and early-stage funds to startups that have the potential to streamline the business objectives of your corporation.
 You also have the option of investing in later-stage M&A deals which may cost you more money.
+M&A stands for mergers and acquisitions, depending on how big your company gets the process will become more complex.

 Don’t just sit back and watch the situation unfold afterward.
 A successful corporate collaboration can only emerge through mutual work towards achieving common goals.